lukaselmer/renuo-cms-doc/design_decisions.md

 * to use the latest ES2015 features when programming
 * that the code runs in browsers which only support ES5

-For these reasons, we use TypeScript (ES6), compile it to JS (ES6), and use babel to compile it so that it works in older browsers.
+For these reasons, we use TypeScript (ES6), compile it to JS (ES6), and use babel to compile it so that it works in older browsers (ES5).

 ## Simplify Publishing